tsinghua-fib-lab/UniST/README.md

 The evaluation results of the testing set can be obtained from ``./experiments/Prompt_Mode_finetuning_Dataset_<dataset>_His_<his_len>_Pred_<pred_len>/result.txt``.

+## Model Weights
+We provide downloads of model weights on xxx.
+Coming soon.

 ## Citation

 If you find this repo helpful, please cite our paper.